Sunshine Act Reporting/Transparency Reporting: Explained

 The Importance of Compliance

-Compliance with the Sunshine Act is not just a regulatory requirement—it’s an ethical one.
+Sunshine Act compliance is not just a regulatory requirement—it’s an ethical one.

 Transparency in these financial relationships can help to build trust in the healthcare sector, minimize conflicts of interest, and contribute to improved patient care.